ntoll/ntoll.github.io/posts/anniversary.md

 eventually shared our true feelings for each other in the spring.
 It didn't take much longer for us both to realise we'd found our life-long soulmate and by the end of the year we were announcing our engagement.
-A couple of years later, a few weeks after Mary graduated from the RCM, we were married.
+A couple of years later, only a few weeks after Mary graduated from the RCM, we were married.
 She was 22, I was 23 and we've been an "us" ever since.

 Meeting Mary was the most important moment in my life.
-Living life's journey with Mary has been my life's biggest privilege and full of wonderful moments - the most important highlights being the arrival and growth of our three beautiful children, Penelope, Sam and William.
+Living life's journey with Mary has been my life's greatest privilege and full of wonderful moments - the most important highlights being the arrival and growth of our three beautiful children, Penelope, Sam and William.